jolinacontado/jolinacontado/README.md

 ## About Me

-I am Jolina Contado, passionate about coding and proficient in database management.
-I love tackling complex problems and creating elegant solutions.
-My tech journey began with the BS Information Technology program.
+My name is Jolina Contado, and I love to code.
+I am an expert in database management.
+I like to take on difficult problems and devise elegant solutions.
+I began my tech career with the Bachelor of Science in Information Technology curriculum.

 ## Education